spcourse/python/en/file-io/10 file-io.md

 ## The `with` keyword

+It’s important to remember that it’s your responsibility to close the file. _In most cases_, upon termination of an application or script, a file will be closed eventually.
+However, there is no guarantee when exactly that will happen, and until the file is closed it will keep using your computers resources.

 It is good practice to use the `with` keyword when dealing with file objects:

     with open('some_file.txt', 'r') as f:
         data = f.read()

-The advantage of using `with` is that the file is automatically properly closed, even if an exception is raised or an error occurs at some point.
-If you're not using the `with` keyword, then you should call `f.close()` to close the file.
+The advantage of using `with` is that the file is **automatically** properly closed, even if an exception is raised or an error occurs at some point.

+If you're not using the `with` keyword, then you should call `f.close()` to close the file:

+    f.close()

+It’s important to remember that it’s your responsibility to close files. _In most cases_, upon termination of your program, files will be closed.
+However, there is no guarantee when exactly that will happen, and until the file is closed it will keep using your computers resources.
 After a file object is closed, either by `with` or by `f.close()`, attempts to use the file object will automatically fail.

 ## CSV files

 The Comma Separated Values (CSV) format and variations of it are some of the most common formats for scientific data.
 There is no standard method of generating files in this format, and as such it can be quite annoying to process CSV files.
+Let's say we have `example.csv` containing some names, identifiers, and age of a group of people:

+    Name, Identifier, Age
+    Pete, 1234, 34
+    Magnus, 5232, 32
+    Sharma, 0923, 48

+CSV files typically start with a header naming each of the columns, but they don't have to.
+Sometimes there is extra information above the header, which you will have to skip over before starting to read the file.

 Python's `csv`-module implements functions that are able to read and write most variations of data that is in CSV format.
 CSV files can be opened as any normal file, and then processed through `csv.reader()` as follows:

     >>> import csv
     >>> with open('example.csv', 'r') as csvfile:
     ...     rdr = csv.reader(csvfile)
+    ...
-    ...     for row in rdr:
+    ...     # Every row is a list of strings, loop over each row ...     for row in rdr:
-    ...         # Create one string from the entire row and print it ...         print(', '.join(row))
+    ...         # Join all strings from the entire row into one big string, and print it ...         print(', '.join(row))
-    This, is, an, example!
-    It, really, is.
+    Name, Identifier, Age
+    Pete, 1234, 34
+    Magnus, 5232, 32
+    Carl, 0923, 24

 Here, `row` is a list that contains every element that was originally separated by commas, essentially functioning the same as `string.split()`.